 Public Information Meetings were conducted to provide the public with opportunity to obtain information about the study process, to review the draft noise contour maps, flight track maps, and other study analysis.
-Due to the public health requirements to prevent the spread of COVID-19, the in lieu of the first public meeting, information was posted online and comments could be submitted via email.
-The second public meeting was conducted via online which consisted of a live presentation by the Study Team followed by a questions and answer session in which attendees could submit questions in writing using the webinar chat function.
+Due to the public health requirements to prevent the spread of COVID-19, in lieu of the first public meeting, information was posted online and comments could be submitted via email.

+The second Public Information Meeting was conducted online via video conferencing software.
+The online meeting consisted of a live presentation by the Study Team followed by a questions and answer session in which attendees could submit questions in writing using the webinar chat function.
+Questions were answered using the chat function or responses were given aloud by a member of the Study Team during the live session for all attendees to see or hear the responses.

-A third public meeting is scheduled to occur following publication of this Draft Part 150 Noise Compatibility Update Study document.
-Information regarding this meeting is provided below.
+A third public meeting was held following publication of the Draft Part 150 Noise Compatibility Update Study document.
+This third Public Information meeting was held concurrently with a Public Hearing as described in Section G.3.

+Information regarding these Public Information Meeting are provided below.
 Copies of presentations, newspaper notices, and comments received are included in the pages following this section of this appendix.